oliverwiegers/tmuxist/README.md

 On the right side of the lower status bar the remote keymap indicator can be seen.
-This tells you that the local prefix key is deativated and if pressed is directly picked up by the remote session.
+This tells you that the local prefix key is deactivated and if pressed is directly picked up by the remote session.

 The colors are tweaked to resemble the [gruvbox](https://github.com/morhetz/gruvbox) theme.

 The different parts of the configuration are explained down below.